discordeno/discordeno/website/docs/examples/reactionroles.md

 export default events
 ```

-From this file we can add all the events we want, in this guide we only need the `interactionCreate` one, but there some other events that are really helpful, for example the `ready` event, which fires when the bot has established a connection with Discord's gateway.
+In this file we can add all of the events we want.
+In this guide we only need the `interactionCreate` event, but there some other events that might be useful to you, for example the `ready` event, which fires when the bot has established a connection with Discord's gateway.

-To tell discordeno to run the events we need another change, back to our `src/index.ts` file.
+To tell Discordeno to run the events, we need another change.
+Go back to the `src/index.ts` file.

 ```ts
 import { createBot } from '@discordeno/bot'